 West of the well-traveled Caribbean, even further west than the Cayman Islands and ABC Islands, lies a handful of scattered cays and mainland ports that combine Caribbean charm with Latin appeal.
 This is where you’ll find the Mayan legacy of Chacchoben.
 Where you’ll see chalk-white beaches and rainbow-hued corals, shimmering underground waterfalls and howler monkeys swinging through the rainforest canopy.
 And where only small ships like Wind Surf give you access to tiny unspoiled islands like Isla San Andres.

-Puerto Vallarta to Puerto Caldera - 8 Days
+Puerto Vallarta to San Diego - 7 Days

 Colón to St. Maarten - 19 Days